Kenil1311/Clinic/replit.md

 ## Recent Changes (July 14, 2025)

-✓ Successfully migrated from Replit Agent to Replit environment ✓ Removed all gradient backgrounds for cleaner, more professional appearance ✓ Enhanced "Complete Practice Management Solution" section with improved styling ✓ Updated color scheme and design consistency
+✓ Successfully migrated from Replit Agent to Replit environment ✓ Completely redesigned hero section with modern styling and highlighted text ✓ Updated content with actual Clinicia information provided by user ✓ Redesigned "Complete Practice Management Solution" section with modern feature cards ✓ Improved responsive design for mobile devices and tablets ✓ Enhanced navbar with better mobile navigation
-✓ Improved section spacing and typography
-✓ Added professional borders and subtle shadows
-✓ Created cleaner feature card hover effects without gradients
+✓ Added modern feature cards with checkmark lists and hover effects ✓ Updated color scheme using #ff4d4d theme with no gradients or blue colors

 ## User Preferences